mi-skam/VentoyDocker/README.md

 <!-- markdownlint-enable MD033 -->

 VentoyDocker is a project that provides a Docker container allowing you to run [Ventoy](https://www.ventoy.net/) in a Docker environment.

-Ventoy is an open-source tool that allows you to create bootable USB drives for multiple operating systems.
-This Docker container simplifies the process of using Ventoy by providing a pre-configured environment.

 - **Easy-to-use**: our scripts walk you through the simple use process
 - **Free**: open source software that helps you create bootable USB drives